bdickason/sunflower/README.md

 ## Security

 The device will be security agnostic but support encrypted transport if requested by the user or the user's application.
-In the case where we are using our bittorrent-style CDN to cache private (secure) content, it will have to be encrypted which may hurt network transfer speeds.
+In the case where we are using our bittorrent-style CDN to cache private (secure) content, we will need software similar to Tor to mask the content, entry point, and destination.

 ## Network effects